lord97j/backlinksRun/README.md

 ---

-## Adding New Developer Tools to DevToolset
+## Adding New Developer Tools to BacklinksRun

-Wanna add your site to DevToolset?
+Wanna add your site to BacklinksRun?

 ### Two ways to submit your site
-1. Submit your site via [GitHub Issues](https://github.com/iamcorey/devtoolset/issues) for a free dofollow link.
+1. Submit your site via [GitHub Issues](https://github.com/iamcorey/BacklinksRun/issues) for a free dofollow link.

 2. Or you can also submit your site by change the jsonc file in the `data/json/[locale]` folder and create a pull request.
 (Please read our [Submission Guide](/data/md/add-new-developer-tools.md) for details on how to request inclusion)